jswu18/jswu18.github.io/_posts/2023-07-09-generalised-variatonal-inference.md

   - Generalised Variational Inference
   - Bayesian Inference
 ---
+Generalised Variational Inference (GVI) is a framework for generalising Bayesian inference that is motivated by the breakdown of the Bayesian posterior in larger-scaled models like Bayesian Neural Netowrks.
+In this post, I will discuss the assumptions behind the Bayesian posterior and how they breakdown in larger-scaled models.
+I will then discuss how GVI addresses these issues by re-framing Bayesian inference as an optimisation problem.
+Finally, I will discuss how the GVI posterior ensures the existience of a unique minimister, providing theoretical guarantees that can be used for understanding larger-scaled modelling in the context of learning theory.

 ## The Bayesian Posterior
 Statistical modelling is traditionally focused on characterising an underlying data generation process.
 In a Bayesian context, this involves updating the beliefs on a model's parameterisation.
 Given a model parameterised by $$\theta$$, Bayesian inference can be viewed as an update rule on $$\pi(\theta)$$, the prior belief of $$\theta$$.
 For new observations $$x_{1:N}$$ and a likelihood function $$p(x_{1:N}|\theta)$$, the belief for $$\theta$$ is updated as: